• Skip to primary navigation

 Step by step photos for making penne with creamy gorgonzola sauce

-Add the cream and 1 tablespoon parmesan with a good pinch of pepper.
+Add the cream and 1 tbsp parmesan with a good pinch of pepper.

 Tip: both cheeses will give seasoning to the sauce so you probably won't need much salt, always taste it before adding.